SocketDotTech/socket-docs/docs/Learn/dl-usecases.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 id: dl-usecases
-title: SocketDL Use cases
+title: Use Cases
-slug: /
 ---
 As the number of layer 1 and layer 2 blockchains continues to proliferate and the demand for a smooth UX regardless of chain becoming more important, dapp developers are faced with the challenge of building seamless experiences across a fragmented chain landscape.